BelideNikhil/Mulit-Translator/README.md

     mandalorian

 ### Written in HTML, CSS and Vanilla JS.
 #### This is easy to use.
-First select the translator type and then once it shows enabled, just enter the data that you want to translate.
+First select the translator type and then enter the data that you want to translate.